lokanchung/BitwigLauncher/readme.md

 This utility let you easily switch between versions when multiple versions are installed.

+Note that this isn't much tested and could be buggy.
+If you find any bug, please file an issue.

 ---
 ## Requirements
 * Windows 10 64bit